by Michael Barone

 Subsequent experience has confirmed that view, unless you faced irrational opposition.
 It’s hard to figure out what stupid people are going to do.

 Similarly, it’s hard to figure out what the Obama law enforcement and intelligence folks had to gain by spying.
-Candidate Trump’s bizarre refusals to criticize Vladimir Putin or Russia were already a political liability, not an asset.
+Candidate Trump’s refusals to criticize Vladimir Putin or Russia were already a political liability, not an asset.
 They were criticized aptly and often by candidate Clinton and mainstream media.

 But neither the Obama informant/spy nor Robert Mueller’s investigation has presented additional evidence of Trump collusion with Russia.
 None of Mueller’s indictments points in that direction.
 Further, Trump’s foreign policy over 16 months has been far less favorable to Russia than Barack Obama’s or Hillary Clinton’s.